in the Southern District

 Cohen Milstein's Employee Benefits practice group has represented entities as amicus and provided advice on ERISA issues.
 For example, we have represented the following entities in filing amicus briefs:

-- The Pension Rights Center as amicus curiae before the United States Supreme Court supporting the petitioners on the merits in Tibble v.
-Edison International, No. 13-550 (filed Dec.
-9, 2014), arguing that 401(k) plan fiduciaries must monitor the fees charged by plan investments on a periodic basis, and that participants can sue to require fiduciaries to replace overpriced investment options in 401(k) plans more than six years after the investment options were initially added to the plan.
+- On behalf of The Pension Rights Center as amicus before the United States Supreme Court supporting the petitioners on the merits in Tibble v.
+Edison International, arguing that 401(k) plan fiduciaries must monitor the fees charged by plan investments on a periodic basis, and that participants can sue to require fiduciaries to replace overpriced investment options in 401(k) plans more than six years after the investment options were initially added to the plan.

-- National Association of Insurance Commissioners as amicus before the United States Supreme Court in Rush Prudential HMO, Inc. v.
-Moran, 536 U.S. 355 (2002) a case involving the scope of ERISA preemption of state insurance laws.
-See Brief of the National Association of Insurance Commissioners As Amicus Curiae In Support of Respondents, 2001 WL 1673395 (filed Nov.
-7, 2001).
+- On behalf of the National Association of Insurance Commissioners as amicus before the United States Supreme Court in Rush Prudential HMO, Inc. v.
+Moran, a case involving the scope of the ERISA preemption of state insurance laws.

-- The Pension Rights Center as amicus before the United States Supreme Court supporting certiorari in Harley v.
-3M Company, 537 U.S. 1106 (2003) involving the issue of whether plan participants may sue to recover losses to overfunded defined benefit plans caused by a breach of fiduciary duty.
-See Brief of the Pension Rights Center as Amicus Curiae in Support of Petitioners, 2002 WL 32133446 (filed Nov.
-14, 2002).
+- On behalf of The Pension Rights Center as amicus before the United States Supreme Court supporting certiorari in Harley v.
+3M Company, involving the issue of whether plan participants may sue to recover losses to overfunded defined benefit plans caused by a breach of fiduciary duty.